ACM40960/project-heart-disease-prediction-models/README.md

   </figure>
 </p>

 - The main focus here is to have a high number of True Positives and True Negatives.
-In addition, since this is a diagnostic tool, we also need to focus on the false negatives.
+In addition, since this is a diagnostic tool, we also need to focus on the False Negatives.
 - It can be seen from the above confusion matrices that Random Forest classifier has the least number of false negatives.
 - Perfomance metrics like Accuracy, Sensitivity, Specificity and F1-Score can be found from the confusion matrices.
 These are as summarized below: